chandra-gummaluru/chandra-gummaluru.github.io/_posts/2022-05-11-measure-theory.md

 title: "What is Lebesgue Integration?"
 author: "Chandra Gummaluru"
 ---

+Integration can be used to find areas, volumes, central points, and many useful things.
+Typically, it is introduced as a tool that can be used to find the area under a curve defined by a function.

 ### The Reimann Integral and its Problems

 Suppose we have a function, $f: \mathbb{R} \rightarrow \mathbb{R}$ for which we seek the area under its graph within an interval, $[a,b]$.
 We will denote this quantity as $\int_{a}^{b}f(x)dx$.